Do you Keep getting more of what you fear?

 The way forward lies in choosing to stop running away from whatever causes you fear.
 It is deciding, instead, to walk toward what you want and what you value even if it scares you.
 It’s knowing that even though we have little or no control over what happens in life, we have lots of control over ourselves.

 Margie Wheelhouse is a Licensed Marriage and Family Therapist.
-She provides couples and individual counseling in her office in Springfield, Illinois, and throughout the state by phone and web.
+She provides couples and individual counseling in Springfield, Chicago and throughout Illinois by phone and web.
 Margie helps couples build great relationships and repair broken ones.
 She once feared creating a website, having her photo taken, and blogging.
 She’s still afraid of bees, sometimes.